Lupleg/xluple/CODE_OF_CONDUCT.md

 The following behaviors are considered unacceptable within our community:

 - **Harassment**: This includes offensive comments related to gender, sexual orientation, disability, ethnicity, religion, or any other characteristic.
-It also includes unwelcome sexual attention, deliberate intimidation, stalking, and inappropriate physical contact
+It also includes unwelcome sexual attention, deliberate intimidation, stalking, and inappropriate physical contact.